SpringHo/SQL-Challenges-and-Projects/README.md

 #
 ## Challenge: Harry Potter Letter Count
-- Skills used : CREATE, SELECT, ORDER BY, WHERE
+- Skills used : SELECT, SUM, AS, FROM, GROUP BY, HAVING
 ###
 - ST Request: 1) We've created a database of a few popular authors and their books, with word counts for each book.
 In this first step, select all the authors who have written more than 1 million words, using GROUP BY and HAVING.
 Your results table should include the 'author' and their total word count as a 'total_words' column.
 2)Select all the authors that write more than an average of 150,000 words per book.
 Your results table should include the 'author' and average words as an 'avg_words' column.

-<details><summary>Click to expand to provided book database</summary>
+<details><summary>Click to expand provided book database</summary>
 <p>

 ```sql